emilations/blog/README.md

 ## 2025-06-21
 ### Dockerfile
 Successfully built the first image using github actions and dockerfile.
 The docker file gave me many errors that had to be troubleshooted during many trial and errors.
 I had to maybe try 20 different commits for the first image to be created.
 My next step would be determine if building the project is better suited inside a dockerfile or a github action.
 Another next step would be to push the images to the docker local registry.

+## 2025-06-23
+### C#
+Created two projects in a solution called sigma.
+The solution is mostly to help me practice creating C# projects from scratch instead of maintaining one already build and setup.
+The solution carries two projects for now, one called sigma-database, and one called sigma-api.
+The database one is a code first db that defines the db context.
+And the api one is where the REST controllers are located.
+I came across an issue with my VPN today while coding at a coffee shop.
+My sql server is hosted on my servers with a dns record dev.blue.paraluno.com and this record is used to define the projects connection strings.
+Meaning, that although my vpn is instructed to use my internal DNS, the DNS is not resolving.
+Will probably take the occasion to set up a new openvpn server since the one I have is depreciated.